massung/CHIP-8/README.md

 * When setting up global use of registers, leave `V0`-`V2` always free as scratch.
 Most memory reads/writes use them, especially after performing a `LD` to BCD.

+* Only draw when you absolutely have to.
+Video RAM isn't cleared every "frame" like modern games, so once you draw something it's there until you clear it.

+* Since all drawing operations are an XOR, you can draw something simply to test VF, and then draw it again to completely undo the operation.

+* While there's no floating point math, it's pretty easy to you 2 bytes (or registers) to perform [fixed point](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) operations.

 ## Example CHIP-8 Programs

 There are a few example programs in `games/sources` for you you play around with, modify, and learn from.